hdachev/divan/README.md

 ### what else

 - You can iterate your entire db with `db.forEach(func)`
-- If you look at the sources, you'll see that there's an option to persist your snapshots on Amazon S3
+- If you look at the sources, you'll see that there's an option to have your snapshots on Amazon S3.
-- By using `db.addView("view-name", ["source-view", "other-source-view"], viewObj)` you can do chained map/reduce
+- By using `db.addView("view-name", ["source-view", "other-source-view"], viewObj)` you can do chained map/reduce.